 Osvaldo "Ozzie" Fumo

 Thomas F. Pitaro

-Thomas F. Pitaro has been practicing in Las Vegas since 1974.
+Thomas F. Pitaro has been a practicing attorney in Las Vegas since 1974.
 He consistently maintains the highest rating (AV) for a criminal defense attorney, according to Martindale Hubble Lawyer rating services.

 Thomas F. Pitaro has successfully tried every type of criminal case in Las Vegas from misdemeanors to capital murder.

 - A member of the National Association of Ciminal Defense Lawyers